holepunchto/hyperdrive/SPECIFICATION.md

 ## DRAFT Version 0

 A design and specification document for Hyperdrive.
 Hyperdrive is a protocol and network for distributing and replicating static feeds of binary data.
+It is meant to serve as the main file and data distribution layer for [dat](https://dat-data.com) and is being developed by the same team.

 The protocol itself draws heavy inspiration from existing file sharing systems such as BitTorrent and [ppspp](https://tools.ietf.org/html/rfc7574)

 ## Goals